alive-one/PowerShell-System-Hardware-Info/README.md

 ```
 Then it is alright.

-04. Create user for remote clients with privileges to write data to your database.
-(You must still have mysql-console open in your terminal).
-Execute commands:
+04. Create user for remote access to MySQL Database.

+And grant neccessary privileges to insert and references data.
+You must still have mysql-console open in your terminal, so execute next commands:

 >CREATE USER 'sqlwriter'@'192.168.0.%' IDENTIFIED BY 'your-secure-password';